 A recent, widely shared study, found out that meditation has the same effect on anxiety as medication.
+Other surprising results show that turmeric can have positive effect of anxiety as well.
 As a meditation and mindfulness junkie like Minty, that’s awesome….ready to mediate the hell out of everything!

 But wait, I don’t have anxiety or depression (or at least I think so in my blissful ignorance) so I don’t have any trouble being mindful or meditating…

 ….what about the folks who actually have a mind that moves at the speed of light and actually need help with anxiety?

 The Viscous Circle of Mindfulness

 The truth is that if you’re anxious, it’s near impossible to practice meditation.
 Yeah, I guess, I might sit still for 30 minutes, but my mind will go to Paris and back.